panaverse/learn-generative-ai/05_microservices_all_in_one_platform/03_microservices_all_in_one_platform/readme.md

 6. **PostgreSQL**: PostgreSQL is an open-source relational database system.
 As a standalone database, it does not tie you to any cloud vendor and can run in various environments, including cloud platforms, on-premises, and as a service managed by cloud providers.

 7. **Kafka**: Apache Kafka is an open-source stream-processing software platform developed by the Apache Software Foundation, written in Scala and Java.
 It's a distributed event store and stream-processing platform that can run on various infrastructures, which helps in avoiding lock-in.

+8. **GitHub Actions**: This CI/CD tool allows automation of workflows and can deploy to any cloud provider.
+The use of GitHub Actions does not lock you into a specific cloud vendor.

 When used together, these technologies can indeed form the backbone of a microservices platform that minimizes the risk of cloud-vendor lock-in.
 However, it's important to note that avoiding vendor lock-in entirely can be challenging.
 While the technologies listed are mostly open-source and can be run on various cloud providers or on-premises, the implementation details can vary.
 For instance: